 Congratulations!
 You are enrolled and ready to begin attending classes at Frederick Community College.
 If you have questions or need additional guidance during your time of study, please reach out to your program manager or academic advisor.
 Some students may be eligible for specialized advising through the Office of Multicultural Student Services

-, Veteran Services
+, Veteran and Military Services

 , or the Office of Adult Services

 .
 Check your myFCC account and your FCC email for important alerts and announcements.

 Students pursuing an Emergency Management Associate of Applied Science Degree via the Track I: FEMA Independent Study Pathway are required to complete INTR 103, a 3-credit internship course.
 The internship, requiring a minimum of 135 hours, may be completed during an 8-week (17 hours/week) or 15-week (9 hours/week) session of a pre-determined semester.